-- Chiropractors must clearly record the diagnosis, or clinical impression, and any possible differential diagnoses. - A recorded diagnosis should be evidence-based and include duration and any possible secondary causes. - In order to record the discussion and development of a plan of care, the following should be documented in the patient records: - o a summary of the explanation of your findings given to the patient (report of findings), - the patients' concerns, expectations and wishes, and the effect these have had of the plan of care, - alternative treatment options discussed, including the consequence of providing no care (the natural history of their complaint), - the risks and benefits of providing treatment, including any side-effects, adverse reactions and complications.
-Evidence based/best practice guidance should be used and recorded where possible, and - the expected outcome of any care proposed (prognosis). - The following should be documented in the patient records to confirm an agreed plan of care: - \circ $\;$ agreed aims of care (in terms of symptoms, function and ADLs), - o any proposed further investigations, - the proposed management, including details of any package of care (including techniques, management approaches, active care and other self-management strategies, and co-management approaches), - o proposed frequency and duration of care (treatment schedule), and - o informed consent to the plan of care. - To record an expectation of how the plan of care will be evaluated, the following should be documented in the patient records: - how progress with the plan of care will be reviewed (e.g. outcome measures), - o any possible options discussed with regard to additional investigations and/or referrals, and - the time when a formal review will be carried out.
+Chiropractors must clearly record their working diagnosis, or rationale for care.

+- A recorded working diagnosis or rationale for care should be evidence-based and include duration and any possible secondary causes. - In order to record the discussion and development of a plan of care, the following should be documented in the patient records: - a summary of the explanation of your findings given to the patient (report of findings), - the patients' concerns, expectations and wishes, and the effect these have on the plan of care, - alternative treatment options discussed, including the consequence of providing no care (the natural history of their complaint), - the risks and benefits of providing treatment, including any side-effects, adverse reactions and complications.
+Evidence based/best practice guidance should be used and recorded where possible, and - the expected outcome of any care proposed (prognosis). - The following should be documented in the patient records to confirm an agreed plan of care: - agreed aims of care (in terms of symptoms, function and activities of daily living), - any proposed further investigations, - the proposed management, including details of any package of care (including techniques, management approaches, active care and other self-management strategies, and co-management approaches), - proposed frequency and duration of care (treatment schedule), and - informed consent to the plan of care. - To record an expectation of how the plan of care will be evaluated, the following should be documented in the patient records: - how progress with the plan of care will be reviewed (e.g. outcome measures), - any possible options discussed with regard to additional investigations and/or referrals, and - the time when a formal review will be carried out.

-Chiropractors should document all relevant clinical findings, including associated or causal factors, that lead to the diagnosis being made and differential diagnoses being provided.
+Chiropractors should document all relevant clinical findings, including associated or causal factors, that lead to a working diagnosis and any differential diagnoses being provided.